tjboise/CE497597/README.md

 put the downloaded data into the folder in step 1.
 ![image](https://user-images.githubusercontent.com/95270677/218224554-9fd88f78-5dc2-4268-bde5-176476fec771.png)

-3. upload the data folders to your Google Drive.
+3. Ipload the whole folders to your Google Drive.

 Make sure your folder is put in this directory.